7 Best Practices for Using Exit-Intent Popovers, Popups

 Imagine that your website could detect when a visitor was just about to leave.
 What could your business do with that information?
 Would you beg them to stay?
 Would you sweeten the deal?
 Would you ask them why they are leaving?

 Are you using exit-intent popups?
 If not, you are leaving money on the table—quite a lot of money, actually.
-Exit-intent popups are known for several years now but it’s still a hot topic of conversion optimization.
+Exit-intent popups are known for several years now but it’s still a hot topic and heavily used component of conversion rate optimization services.

 In case you haven’t heard of them before, let’s summarize quickly what are they.